CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage
 ## Conclusion

-In this chapter the basics of swift compiler architecture were explored.
-I hope this (optional) chapter gave a high level overview and brought more curiosity into the topic of how compilers work.
+In this chapter, the basics of Swift compiler architecture were explored.
+I hope this (optional) chapter gave a high-level overview and brought more curiosity into the topic of how compilers work.
 For more study I would refer to the following sources:

 [Swift Compiler](https://swift.org/swift-compiler/#compiler-architecture)